Want HIIT Results? Here's How to do it Properly, & How Long it Takes

 - During the work periods, make sure that you have enough energy to do them at max intensity for a short period of time (nothing longer than a minute!).

 - Incorporate exercises that you love.
-Whether that’s boxing, skipping, cycling, running – anything!
+Whether that’s boxing, skipping, cycling, running, a HIIT based class – anything!
 The more that you love the exercise, the more enjoyable the workout will be.